mathieu-benoit/mathieu-benoit.github.io/README.md

 for r in $roles; do gcloud projects add-iam-policy-binding $projectId --member "serviceAccount:$cloudBuildSa" --role $r; done

 # Configuration to be able to push images to GCR in another project
-gcrProjectId=FIXME
-gcloud projects add-iam-policy-binding $gcrProjectId \
+gcloud projects add-iam-policy-binding $containerRegistryProjectId \
     --member serviceAccount:$cloudBuildSa \
     --role roles/storage.admin
-gsutil iam ch serviceAccount:$cloudBuildSa:objectAdmin gs://artifacts.$gcrProjectId.appspot.com
+gsutil iam ch serviceAccount:$cloudBuildSa:objectAdmin gs://artifacts.$containerRegistryProjectId.appspot.com

 # Configuration to be able to deploy a container to GKE in another project
 gcloud services enable container.googleapis.com